CurlyMoo/rules/README.md

 - 0: The TSTART block has done its job so it will jump to the TEOF at 196.
 - 196: The TEOF is always the last block to parse so the parser knows we're done.

 The downside to this nested parsing approach is that the first parsed node isn't necessarily the root `if` node.
-However, we do know that the root `if` node always needs to start at position 0 of the rule.
 The very first node inserted in the parsed bit of the bytecode is a `start` node.
 Because the `start` node is always the first node of the AST it's easily locatable.
 As soon as the root `if` node is parsed, it links itself to the `start` node, so the interpreter always knows where to start parsing.
 As soon as the full rules are parsed an `eof` node is created.
 The `start` will return to the `eof` node.
 The `eof` node goes nowhere and returns to nowhere.
 The `eof` node helps the interpreter determine what the last bytes are in the bytecode of the parsed rule.

 #### Node types in bytecode